Foreshadowing is a literary device used to make the reader wonder. It gives the story a sense of mystery or anticipation. It can also create tension.

 An Approaching Event

 An example of this type of foreshadowing is in “Walking Through Walls.”
-Wang (the protagonist) listens as his friend, Chen, tell how neighboring warriors kidnapped his sister.
+Wang (the protagonist) listens as his friend, Chen, tells how neighboring warriors kidnapped his sister.

-The reader surmises or anticipates that there will be an upcoming battle to rescue Chen’s sister.
+The reader anticipates an upcoming mission to rescue Chen’s sister.

 The Pre-Scene